nahargourav/SciFarm/README.md

 ## 🙏 Acknowledgments

 - Inspired by real-world agriculture challenges
-- ML Dataset from Kaggle (or your own preprocessing)
+- ML Dataset from Kaggle

 ---